 2.4.
 Payment and booking

-We will invoice your school within five working days of your visit.
+We will invoice your school within ten working days of your visit.
 Payment is due within 30 days of the date of invoice.

 If you wish to bring more students or adults than originally booked you must let us know at least 24 hours in advance to ensure we can accommodate them and confirm your revised booking.
-You will be invoiced for the numbers confirmed on your revised booking.
+You will be invoiced for any additional students.

-If you need to cancel or amend your booking for any reason not related to COVID-19 the following charges will apply in addition to any charge for a new booking.
+If you need to cancel or amend your booking date for any reason the following charges will apply in addition to any charge for a new booking.

 Two weeks or less from date of visit: